Properties and Transformations of Weingarten Surfaces: Introduction

 The paper is organised as follows.
-In Section \ref{sec: background} we detail our method of describing rotationally symmetric surfaces and introduce the radius of curvature equivalent of the curvature diagram, termed the {\it RoC diagram}.
-Section \ref{sec: rot sym weingarten} explores the possible RoC diagrams for rotationally symmetric surfaces while Section \ref{sec: slr trans} investigates the effect of the $\slr$ mappings on curvature space.
-Lastly in Section \ref{sec: var} we investigate the variational properties of Weingarten surfaces.
+Section \ref{sec: background} details our method of describing surfaces of revolution and introduces the radius of curvature equivalent of the curvature diagram, termed the {\it RoC diagram}.
+Section \ref{sec: rot sym weingarten} explores the possible RoC diagrams for surfaces of revolution while Section \ref{sec: slr trans} investigates the effect of the $\slr$ mappings on Weingarten relations and the transformations they induce on surfaces.